devonfw-tutorials/tutorial-compiler/documentation/Development.md

 flag: '-e'
 value: 'katacoda', 'console'

-If you don't pass arguments to the file, it will run the playbooks on all environments.
+If you don't pass environment arguments to the file, it will run the playbooks on all environments.

 #### example
 'bash localBuildRun.sh -e katacoda -e console'